SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 2 - Routing and VNET connection Configuration

 * Go to your resource Group and then click on the Hub VNET - **studentXX-workshop-sdwan-hub1**
-* Delete the Hub to Spoke VNET peerings (Please delete both Spoke11 and Spoke12 peerings)
+* Delete the Hub to Spoke VNET peerings, delete both Spoke11 and Spoke12 peerings

     ![peeringdelete.jpg](images/peeringdelete.jpg)